usfx/usfx.busniesswebsite/README.md

 2. Home Page, Login Page:
 Ability to login and register.

 3. Sell Page: Bar Code & ISPN input
+Each page that relies on database access has been blocked behind a login wall, this means that the user needs to be logged in to access the page, if they aren&#39;t logged in they will be redirected to the login page.

 4. Message that tells the user details about the book or if the books are not required by the company.